• Skip to primary navigation

 Notes

-To keep them gluten free, be sure you use oats that are labeled gluten free.
+Be sure you use oats that are labeled gluten-free as not all are.

 Substitutions